jenkinsci/vectorcast-execution-plugin/README.md

 ![](docs/images/image2017-10-17_18_14_2.png)

-There are two build/execute jobs types and one diagnostic job type.
+There are two build/execute job types and one diagnostic job type.

 -   **Single Job**
 -   **Pipeline Job**